 The curriculum at Burgess Hill Girls is much about embracing the future, and it includes a wide range of subjects such as art, design and technology, english, drama, languages and classics, maths, science and computing, music, social sciences and sport.
 The main aim is to offer an outstanding academic education to inspire the students to excel.

 All girls leaving the school are well-informed about choosing their desired career path and being fully prepared for it.
-Careers guidance is offered to all the students.
-Formal careers advice is offered in Senior School.
-Careers-focused events are organized to encouraging the girls to develop new skills as well as to experience work as a groups to promote team spirit.
+Careers guidance is offered to all the students and formal careers advice is offered in the Senior School.
+Careers-focused events are also organized to encouraging the girls to develop their communication and networking skills.

 Apart from the academic focus, Burgess Hill Girls believes in offering unique experiences to the students.
 A wide range of opportunities in music, sports and drama are offered so girls can hone their talents.
 Other extracurricular activities include horse riding, photography, jewellery making, and many others.